The representation of a real-world application, such as a mobile application, web application, web service, or rich client.

 This is also known as a _Default Countermeasure.
 See Default Countermeasure for more information.

 A stage in the process of completing a project.
 By default, SD Elements tracks four phases: Requirements, Architecture and Design, Development, and Testing.

 A security weakness or business-related breakdown that may affect a project given certain conditions (for instance, SQL Injection, Buffer Overflow, missing authentication).

 A single release of an Application.

-A project specific task is almost identical to a normal task but with the following distinctions:
+A project specific Countermeasure is almost identical to a normal Countermeasure but with the following distinctions:

 Only applicable to a specific project/release.

-Unlike normal Tasks, a Project Specific Task does not have related Rules, How-tos or Underlying Problems.
+Unlike normal Countermeasures, a project-specific Countermeasure does not have related Rules or How-tos or underlying Weaknesses.

-You can identify the distinction between a project specific task and a normal task by the code prepended to the title of the task.
-A normal task begins with "T", as in "T33".
-Whereas, a project specific task begins with "PT", as in "PT66".
+You can identify the distinction between a project-specific Countermeasure and a normal Countermeasure by the code prepended to the title of the Countermeasure.
+A normal Countermeasure begins with "T" (e.g. "T33"), whereas a project-specific Countermeasure begins with "PT" (e.g. "PT66").

 Settings or attributes that can influence the risk profile or business context for a work effort or project, as in "Uses a database" or "Subject to the laws of California".
 This is also known as a Project survey.
 See Project survey for more information.